Norbert Kaján

-Norbert Gábor Kaján (born 11 September 2004) is a Hungarian professional footballer who plays as a right-back for Liga I club FK Csíkszereda, on loan from Nemzeti Bajnokság I club Ferencváros.
+Norbert Gábor Kaján (born 11 September 2004) is a Hungarian professional footballer who plays as a right-back for Nemzeti Bajnokság I club Ferencváros.

 Career

-Norbert Kaján is a homegrown player of Ferencváros.
-He joined the club in 2009 at the age of five and progressed through all the youth teams.
-In the 2022–23 season, he was a key player for the reserve team, and at the end of the season he was given the opportunity to make his first-team debut.
+Norbert Kaján joined Ferencváros in 2009, at the age of five, and progressed through all the youth teams.
+In the 2022–23 season, he was a key player for the reserve team, and was given his first-team debut at the end of the season.
 Stanislav Cherchesov, then head coach of Ferencváros, brought him on as a substitute in an away defeat against Debrecen.
 A week later, in the league’s final match, he was in the starting line-up against Mezőkövesd Zsóry.

-Following his debut, Kaján was invited to the summer training camp.
-According to him, Dávid Sigér and Anderson Esiti helped him and his fellow young players integrate the most.
+Following his debut, Kaján was invited to the club's summer training camp to help him integrate into the first team.
+According to him, Dávid Sigér and Anderson Esiti helped him and his teammates the most.

-In the 2023–24 season, Kaján was on loan at Soroksár, Ferencváros’ partner team in the second division.
-Under the terms of his contract, he was able to play both for Soroksár and Ferencváros, which allowed him to make an appearance in a European cup match on 7 November 2024 for Ferencváros, managed by Pascal Jansen, against Dynamo Kyiv.
+During the 2023–24 season, Kaján was loaned to Soroksár, Ferencváros’ partner team in the Nemzeti Bajnokság II.
+Under the terms of his contract, he was able to play both for Soroksár and Ferencváros, which allowed him to make an appearance in a UEFA Europa League match for Ferencváros on 7 November 2024, managed by Pascal Jansen, against Dynamo Kyiv.

+On 9 May 2026, he won the 2025–26 Magyar Kupa with Ferencváros, beating Zalaegerszegi TE 1–0 in the final at Puskás Aréna.